nicklockwood/layout/README.md

 Because it is possible to pass in arbitrary values via constants and state, Layout supports referencing almost any type of value inside an expression, even if there is no way to express it as a literal.

-Expressions are strongly-typed, so passing the wrong type of value to a function or operator, or returning the wrong type from an expression will result in an error.
+Expressions are strongly-typed, so passing the wrong type of value to a function or operator or returning the wrong type from an expression will result in an error.
 Where possible, these type checks are performed when the node is first mounted, so that the error is surfaced immediately.

 The following types of property are given special treatment in order to make it easier to specify them using an expression string: